Practicalbutterfly5/ytdl/README.md

-# Ytdl

-**Ytdl** is tasker+termux project to download YouTube videos and audios on **android** easily.
+This is a tasker+termux project to download YouTube videos, audio, playlists, etc on **android** easily.

 #### Features
-* Download YouTube videos, playlists, and audios.
+* Download YouTube videos, playlists and audio.
-* Supports downloading by copying YouTube link to clipboard, or sharing link to termux app.
+* Supports downloading by copying the YouTube link to the clipboard, or sharing link to termux app.
-* Supports all YouTube links, including channel links, playlist links, embedded videos links and **YT music** links.
-Livestream downloading hasn't been tested yet.
-Youtube mix links are not supported by yt-dlp.
+* **Supports all YouTube links, including channel links, playlist links, embedded video links, and YT music links.** Livestream downloading hasn't been tested yet.
 * Select or unselect videos in a playlist/channel that you want to download.
-* Get live update of download status in notification.
+* Get a live update of download status in the notification.
-* Cancel any download from notification.
+* Cancel any download from the notification.
 * Does not require any Tasker Plugins.
-* Option to enable cataloging of playlists, by downloading playlist to a seperate folder of its name.
+* Option to enable cataloging of playlists, by downloading playlists to a separate folder of their name.

 #### Pre-requisites
 * Tasker app ([Play store link](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm))